 In relation to extraterritorial scope, the GDPR applies to the processing activities of data controllers and data processors that do not have any presence in the EU, where processing activities are related to the offering of goods or services to individuals in the EU, or to the monitoring of the behaviour of individuals in the EU.
-PIPEDA applies to organizations within Canada that collect, use, or disclose personal information in the course of a commercial activity.

-In relation to extraterritorial scope, PIPEDA applies to organizations located outside Canada if the relevant activities of the organization have a real and substantial connection to Canada.
+In relation to extraterritorial scope, PIPEDA applies to organisations located outside Canada if the relevant activities of the organization have a real and substantial connection to Canada.
 The real and substantial connection test is applied on a case-by-case basis.
 Factors which the OPC has considered include, but are not limited to:

 - the location in which the activity takes place;

 - the location to which profits flow;

-- the location of preparatory activities;
+- · the location of preparatory activities;

-- the residency of parties involved;
+- · the residency of parties involved;

-- the location of a contract (if any);
+- · the location of a contract (if any);

 - the jurisdiction where promotional efforts are primarily targeted;

 - the location of the content provider;

 - the location of the host server;

 - the location of intermediaries (if any); and

 - the location of the end user.